-We were able to save close to $100 by negotiating our cable and internet bill although we had to give up a few channels.
+We negotiated with every single service provider to reduce our monthly bills.
+For example, we were able to save close to $100 by negotiating our cable and internet bill although we had to give up a few channels.

 Canceled subscriptions we weren't using such Kindle Unlimited (I didn't even know what this was) and Sirius Radio.

 We waited until July 1 before turning on the AC.
 This was a tough one!